 GM Ignition Switch Recall

-The GM ignition switch recall affects 1.6 million vehicles nationwide.
-These vehicles are:
+The GM ignition switch defect caused problems to more than 1.6 million vehicles nationwide, including:

 - 2003-2007 Saturn Ion